 My major field of study is International Relations with a minor in Comparative Politics.
 I am broadly interested in civil conflict, civil military relations, and domestic unrest.
-My most recent research explores the relationship between protest variation and the likelihood of a military coup.
-This analysis suggests that protests that occur near the capital city and those that are nonviolent campaigns are the most threatening to the tenure of a leader.
+My most recent research explores military mutinies.

-My dissertation explores military mutinies, an understudied topic of civil military relations.
-I am collecting new longitudinal data that will allow scholars to analyze the determinants and effects of military mutinies across cases, regions, and time.
+Military mutinies are an understudied topic of civil military relations.
+I have collected new longitudinal data that will allow scholars to analyze the determinants and effects of military mutinies across cases, regions, and time.
 Why do military mutinies matter?
 Military mutinies are shaping civil conflict in the 21st century by redefining civil military relations and emboldening non-state actors.
 Mutinies play a major but understudied role in determining the onset of civil wars, the strength of non-state actors (e.g. terrorist networks or rebel groups) and the likelihood of military coups that inevitably reverse democratization.

 My research and teaching interests include: